 Prepare for a career in teaching secondary education.
-After completion you obtain the qualifications to be a chemistry teacher.
+After completion you obtained the qualifications to be a chemistry and/or biology teacher.

 The specialisation Education (EDU) prepares students for a career as a teacher qualified to teach in Dutch secondary education.
 The programme is designed to obtain the so-called "eerstegraads lesbevoegdheid" which qualies for teaching at all levels in Dutch high schools.
-Students in the Chemistry programme are prepared for the school subject of 'scheikunde' (chemistry).
+Students in the LST programme are prepared for the school subject of chemistry and/or biology.
 The specialisation module comprises courses and teaching practice at a Dutch school for secondary education.